multiversx/mx-specs/ESDT-specs.md

 ### Roles
 In order to be able to perform actions over a token, one needs to have roles assigned.
 The existing roles are:

+For ESDT:
+* ESDTRoleLocalMint: this allow minting new tokens at the account
+* ESDTRoleLocalBurn: this allow burning tokens at the account

 For NFT:
 * ESDTRoleNFTCreate : this role allows one to create a new NFT
 * ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT